All Episodes

 He didn't say he's sorry for saying what he said.

-He's he said he's sorry that people were hurt by his words.
+He said he's sorry that people were hurt by his words.

-He said, What I'm really upset about with what happened with the words I said is that I'm angry with people who misinterpreted the words.
+He said, what I'm really upset about with what happened with the words I said is that I'm angry with people who misinterpreted the words.

-The folks that tried to argue I didn't have respect for the troops and didn't care about veterans, nothing could be farther from the truth.
+The folks who tried to argue I didn't have respect for the troops and didn't care about veterans.

 In his 30-minute address, Durbin talked about specific legislation to benefit veterans of the troops, explaining how he and others have fought for better equipment for soldiers in Iraq and more funding for veteran benefits and health care.

-Along the uh the same lines uh in a in a related story, progress, and this is uh CBS News, and this is from a couple days ago, progress has been made to improve conditions and protect detainees' rights at the U.S. prison at Guantanamo Bay for suspected terrorists, according to House Republicans and Democrats.
+Progress has been made to improve conditions and protect detainees' rights at the U.S. prison at Guantanamo Bay for suspected terrorists, according to House Republicans and Democrats.

-U.S. lawmakers witnessed interrogations, toured cell blocks, and ate the same lunch given to detainees on the first congressional visit to the prison, since criticism of it intensified in the spring.
+U.S. lawmakers witnessed interrogations, toured cell blocks, and ate the same lunch given to detainees on the first congressional visit to the prison since criticism of it intensified in the spring.

 A Senate delegation also was visiting this weekend, but guess who wasn't there?